AlejandroFuentePinero/job-intelligence-engine/docs/narrative/overview.md

    Rank by `score = suitability - alpha * competitiveness_index` to favour fit while penalising barrier.

 4) **Scored universe (for counterfactuals)**
    In addition to the gated candidate set and Top-N tables, Chapter 4 produces a `scored_universe` table containing bucket + score for *all* candidate jobs under the user’s constraints.
-This is the stable substrate for upskilling deltas and downstream Chapter 5 reporting.
+This stable substrate supports counterfactual analysis (upskilling and optional career simulation) and downstream Chapter 5 reporting.

 ---